govmb-ds/COMP-44161/README.md

 1. Create an automated valuation model from scratch to predict the assessed value of properties in Winnipeg.

 *How you go about the task* is important and we are paying attention to process.
 You will see some template code has already been started in the repository.
-You should use this code and built off it with proper software development workflows - as if you are collaborating with a colleague.
+You can use this code and built off it.
+Use proper software development workflows - as if you are collaborating with a colleague.
 Your code should be well structured and tidy.

 You are free to make assumptions about the business problem and needs - document these assumptions clearly.